Cat Stevens: 2017–2024: The Laughing Apple, TT2, Glastonbury, and King of a Land

 On 15 September 2017, he released his fifteenth studio album, The Laughing Apple.
 The album is credited to "Yusuf / Cat Stevens" and is his first record under the Cat Stevens name since Back to Earth in 1978.
 The album earned him his first nomination for a Grammy Award for Best Folk Album.
-In July 2018, Yusuf signed with BMG Rights Management, which will publish his songwriting credits worldwide and distribute nine of his studio albums.
-On 29 March 2019, Yusuf performed in Christchurch, New Zealand, at the National Remembrance Service for victims of the Christchurch mosque shootings.
+In July 2018, Islam signed with BMG Rights Management, which will publish his songwriting credits worldwide and distribute nine of his studio albums.
+On 29 March 2019, Islam performed in Christchurch, New Zealand, at the National Remembrance Service for victims of the Christchurch mosque shootings.

-On 3 March 2020, Yusuf played the Music for the Marsden benefit concert at the O2 Arena in London.
-On 28 May 2020, Yusuf announced his next album, Tea for the Tillerman 2, and it was released on 18 September 2020, celebrating the 50th anniversary of the original LP.
+On 3 March 2020, Islam played the Music for the Marsden benefit concert at the O2 Arena in London.
+On 28 May 2020, Islam announced his next album, Tea for the Tillerman 2, and it was released on 18 September 2020, celebrating the 50th anniversary of the original LP.
 Known as TT2, Tea for the Tillerman 2 is a re-imagining and re-recording of the songs from the earlier album, with updated interpretations and arrangements.
-On 25 September 2020, Yusuf was the guest on the BBC's Desert Island Discs.
-Yusuf is one of a small number of guests that have chosen their own music as a desert island choice, however he picked the Stevie Wonder Motown hit 'As' for his favoured choice in front of his own recording, if only one could be saved.
+On 25 September 2020, Islam was the guest on the BBC's Desert Island Discs.
+Islam is one of a small number of guests that have chosen their own music as a desert island choice, however he picked the Stevie Wonder Motown hit 'As' for his favoured choice in front of his own recording, if only one could be saved.

 Teaming up with Playing for Change, in 2021 Yusuf / Cat Stevens recorded a new version of "Peace Train" with over 25 musicians from 12 countries.